cbfrance/christopherbfrance.com/source/2009-11-09-slashtags-for-citizen-editors.html.markdown

 If we could react in realtime to create a more sophisticated picture of the news by expressing ourselves more clearly in the tagging interaction, I think we could ultimately make great strides in improving citizen journalism (even if all the idiots keep on tweeting, which, naturally, they will.)

-This is why the usability of a citizen editor tagging scheme is so critical -- it needs to be flexible enough (to handle hurricanes) but maintain a low barrier to participation (to cultivate citizen editors).
+This is why the usability of a citizen editor tagging scheme is so critical &mdash; it needs to be flexible enough (to handle hurricanes) but maintain a low barrier to participation (to cultivate citizen editors).
 The tagging approach has already proven itself in many trivial domains, now we need to step it up using our journalistic standards, and our shared interest in <strong>making sense of the news, particularly crises</strong>.

 We are early in this strange<strong> distributed crisis data management effort</strong>, but I think that some of the ideas proposed by Chris Messina, and the experiments of the OSM community go a really long way in this regard.
 Particularly the nestabilty and readability seem like great virtues of this tagging system.
 Overall the "slash" is a widely understood metaphor, used by all major operating systems to indicate travresing "down" or "up" a taxonomy.